 Being inside this museum allows you to stay shaded all of the time, so it can be visited at any time, morning or afternoon.

 Though it is exposed to the sun, the majority of the little streets within it are shaded from the sun and the main places you will visit within the Citadel, the Mosque of Mohammed Ali and the Museum, are interior visits.
 Morning or afternoon is fine to visit here.

-The only time you are exposed to the sun is when you are walking to each of the buildings, and the streets are shaded in the afternoon, so another visit than can be done at anytime of the day.
+The only time you are exposed to the sun is when you are walking to each of the buildings, and the streets are shaded in the afternoon, so another visit that can be done at any time of the day.